aaquib8700/Voting-System/README.md

-created a Voting System in solidity in which different candidates can register themselves and voters can vote for different candidates but only once
+A simple decentralized voting system built with Solidity.
+This smart contract allows adding candidates and voting for them.
+Each address can vote once per candidate to prevent duplicate voting.